AghastyGD/lazy-ninja/docs/docs/en/index.md

 ---
 ## File Upload Support

-Lazy Ninja now supports handling file uploads for models with `FileField` and `ImageField` using `multipart/form-data`.
+Lazy Ninja supports handling file uploads for models with `FileField` and `ImageField` using `multipart/form-data`.
 This feature allows you to define which fields should use `multipart/form-data` and provides flexibility to handle mixed models where some routes use JSON while others use `multipart/form-data`.

 ### How to Use File Upload Parameters